FMMT666/Worffler-Benchmark/README.md

     Python3: 42s

     ---------
-    So 26.
-Apr 16:20:55 CEST 2015
+    Mo 11.
+Mai 21:38:21 CEST 2015
     askr on LinAx2
     Processing 8000 lines:

-    Lua    : 31s
+    Lua    : 30s
     C      : 8s
-    Python2: 22s
+    Python2: 20s
-    Python3: 35s
+    Python3: 36s
+    Elixir : 150s

   New output is always appended to these two files and they are never deleted.
-  This comes in handy if one manages to improve the code to faster (or worse).
+  This comes in handy if one manages to improve the code to be faster (or worse).

 ---